Instituto de Ciencia de Materiales de Madrid, CSIC, Spain

 Research activity

-Garcia combines theory and experiments to develop advanced force microscopes for the characterization of materials in its broader sense (inorganic, biomolecules, tissues, devices).
-A key feature of RG’s approach is that nanoscale control and device performance should be compatible with operation in technological environments (air or liquid).
-He has made major contributions to the development of the most popular AFM method (tapping mode AFM).
-RG has pioneered the fields of multifrequency AFM and nanomechanical force spectroscopy.
-He is the inventor of bimodal AFM, which is one the most advanced nanoscale characterization methods.
-He has founded the Multifrequency AFM conferences.
+Garcia combines experiments, theory and simulations to develop advanced force microscopes for the characterization of materials (semiconductors, polymers, biomolecules, cells) in their native environments (air or liquid).
+He has made major contributions to the development of dynamic AFM, in particular, to the most popular AFM mode (tapping mode AFM).
+His studies on the microcantilever dynamics in AFM have enabled the imaging of soft materials and solid-liquid interfaces with atomic or molecular scale resolutions.
+RG has pioneered the field of multifrequency AFM and founded the multifrequency conference series.
+He is the inventor of bimodal AFM, which is the fastest method for material property characterization at the nanoscale.
 He has also contributed to the development and applications of scanning probe lithography.
 Currently, RG pioneers the development 3D AFM to characterize solid-liquid interfaces.
 Some of his inventions are commercialized and applied in technological environments and factories.

 Awards and Honors